saffroncoin/csfrd/README.md

 * Address

-	The `address` action displays the details of of all transactions involving the Counterparty address which is its argument.
+	The `address` action displays the details of of all transactions involving the cSFR address which is its argument.